Borda/GH-app-bot/bot_redis_workers/README.md

 # GitHub App Bot with Redis Queue and Workers

-This repository contains a refactored GitHub App bot that integrates with GitHub webhooks to handle events like pull requests.
+This repository contains a refactored GitHub App bot that integrates with GitHub webhooks to handle repository events like push and pull requests.
 It uses a Redis queue for task management, making the bot restart-resistant and scalable with a pool of workers.
-The bot processes tasks in phases: handling new events, starting jobs (using Lightning Jobs as placeholders), waiting for job completion, and processing results to report back to GitHub.
+The bot processes tasks in phases: handling new events, starting jobs (using Lightning Jobs), waiting for job completion, and processing results to report back to GitHub.
+Workflow execution is controlled by configurable trigger criteria that determine which events and branches should initiate validation.

 The code is written in Python and uses `gidgethub[aiohttp]` for webhook handling, `redis-py` for queuing, and other minimal dependencies.

 ## Features

-- Asynchronous webhook handling for GitHub events (e.g., pull_request opened/synchronized).
+- Asynchronous webhook handling for GitHub events (e.g., push, pull_request synchronized).
+- YAML-based trigger configuration allows filtering by event type (push/pull_request) and branch patterns.
+- Support for `check_run` rerequested events, allowing users to retry failed validations by clicking "Re-run" on GitHub check runs.
 - Redis-based queue for tasks, allowing multiple workers to process in parallel.
 - Phased task lifecycle: New event → Start job → Wait job → Process results.
 - Restart resistance: Unprocessed tasks remain in the queue if workers crash.